Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC: Statistical methods

 These probabilities are obtained by integrating the test statistic distribution tail, starting from the value of $\tilde{q}_{\mu}^{\text{obs}}$.
 At the end of each pseudo-experiment, we compute $CL_{s}$ \cite{Read_2002}.
 A distribution of $CL_{s}$ values is constructed and the median expected values, along with the standard deviations are extracted.

-After all pseudo-experiments are performed, the local $p$-value for the discovery hypothesis is determined.
+Using this same pseudo-experiment method, we determined the local $p$-value in the discovery hypothesis by means of the $q_0$ test statistic, also defined in Ref.~\cite{Cowan_2011}.
+In comparison to the exclusion case, the pseudo-experiments are generated under $s+b$ hypothesis and the toys under $b$-only.
 Computing $p$-values in this way is more rigorous and reliable, as it properly accounts for the nuisance parameters in the model, in contrast to simple Poisson-based estimations.
 A known limitation of this approach is that when the numerical $p$-value falls below the inverse of the total number of pseudo-experiments, it may appear as zero (for example, if $10^7$ toys are generated and $p \leq 10^{-7}$, the result may be reported as $p = 0$).
 In such cases, where this limitation occurs, the local $p$-value was instead computed analytically using Poisson statistics.
 The affected points are explicitly indicated in the results section.

 The hypothesis inversion used to derive the 95\% upper limits was performed in \textsc{RooStats} using a simplified implementation.
 The likelihood function is identical to that described previously.
 The \textsc{AsymptoticCalculator} class in \textsc{RooStats} is used to scan over the signal strength parameter $\mu$ and to determine the value at which the 95\% confidence level is reached, following the asymptotic formulae of Ref.~\cite{Cowan_2011}.
 The median expected and observed upper limits, together with the corresponding $\pm1\sigma$ and $\pm2\sigma$ uncertainty bands, are then extracted from the resulting distributions.